New Orleans Ballet Theatre will present one of the most loved and famous of classical ballets

 Friday, May 25th, 2018

-Giselle: Jennifer Kronenburg
+Giselle: Jennifer Kronenberg

 Albrecht: Carlos Guerra

-Mrytha: Felicia McPhee
+Myrtha: Felicia McPhee

 Giselle first premiered in France on June 28th, 1841, where the title role was danced by Carlotta Grisi.
 Originally choreographed by Jean Coralli and Jules Perrot, with music by Adolphe Adam, Giselle met immediate success.
 With it's beautiful music, graceful choreography, and heartfelt story, this romantic ballet has endured the test of time and continues to be one of the most well-known and loved classical ballets of all time.